rust-embedded/not-yet-awesome-embedded-rust/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 This is a collection of things that are **not yet** awesome in Embedded Rust.
+We need your help to capture all of the things that are not yet awesome, and to start making them awesome!

 [<img src="ewg-logo-blue-white-on-transparent-256x256.png" align="right" width="256">](https://github.com/rust-embedded/wg)

 This project is developed and maintained by the [Resources team][team].

-Interested in:
+Are you interested in:

 * Adding something to this list that is not yet awesome?
 * Tell people you are working on making something on this list awesome?